orrsella/sbt-sound/README.md

 An [sbt](http://www.scala-sbt.org/) (Simple Build Tool) plugin for adding sounds to sbt's task completions.

 This plugin allows you to associate sounds with successful and/or failed task completions, giving you audio feedback.
-Any TaskKey can have a sound association.
+Any `TaskKey` can have a sound association.
 This is especially useful for:

 * Long build times
 * A failing `~compile` that is running in the background/behind other windows
 * A failing `~test`
 * Drawing your attention to any specific task outcome

-The reason I wrote this plugin is that I usually code with a running sbt `~compile` in the background, and would like to know asap when something brakes.
+The reason I wrote this plugin is that I usually code with a running sbt `~compile` in the background, and would like to know asap when something breaks.
 I code in [Sublime Text](http://www.sublimetext.com/) (see [my plugin for it](https://github.com/orrsella/sbt-sublime)), and when I'm not connected to an external monitor I have sbt in the background, periodically checking it to see everything's fine.
 This plugin solves this problem for me, only drawing my attention when the build breaks.
 I think others could find this plugin useful in other ways as well.

 ## Add Plugin